You are here

 Students could substitute these courses with other MBA electives subject to availability of seats and with approval from the MS committee.

-Students are required to take a minimum of four electives chosen from courses offered by the Ph.D. program or approved courses offered by other schools at Columbia University.
+Students are required to take a minimum of two electives chosen from courses offered by the Ph.D. program or approved courses offered by other schools at Columbia University.
 Students choose these electives to sharpen their analytical skills and/or build expertise in their area of interest.
 The following table presents a list of courses offered by the Ph.D. program to choose from:

 |Courses offered by the Ph.D.
 Program||Course Credit|